 a = [100, 200, 300, 400] x = 0 while x<len(a): print(a[x]) x = x+1

 IMPORTANT FUNCTIONS OR METHODS OF LISTS IN PYTHON

-In python, a method and a function are one and the same.
+In python, a method and functions are one and the same.
 There is not much difference between them.
 It will be clearly explained in the OOPS concepts.
-For now just remember function and method are the same.
+For now, just remember function and method are the same.

 len() method in python:

-This function when applied on a list will return the length of the elements in it.
+This function when applied to a list will return the length of the elements in it.

 Example: len() function (demo10.py)

 n = [1, 2, 3, 4, 5] print(len(n))